markt-de/puppet-acme/README.md

 Some DNS hooks require environment variables that contain usernames or API tokens, simply add them to the `env` parameter.

-All CSRs are collected and signed on your Puppetserver via PuppetDB, and the resulting certificates and CA chain files are shipped back to the originating host via PuppetDB.
+All CSRs are collected and signed on your Puppet Server via PuppetDB, and the resulting certificates and CA chain files are shipped back to the originating host via PuppetDB.

 ## Usage